8Video recording of testimony from witnesses

 (b) allow all the parties to the proceedings to be present and be heard on the application.

-(16) The court administration officer must notify all parties to the proceedings of the decision of the judge advocate as soon as may be reasonable after the decision is given.
+(12) The justices' chief executive for the court must notify all parties to the proceedings of the decision of the court as soon as may be reasonable after the decision is given.

 (13) Any decision varying a special measures direction must state whether the whole or specified parts of the video recording or recordings subject to the application are to be admitted in evidence.